Digger Accident Claims Compensation Experts

 A digger accident is an incident involving the operation of large, heavy machinery in which you sustain an injury.
 These incidents can have a detrimental impact on your physical and mental well-being.
 It could also negatively affect your ability to work, impact your financial situation and cause you undue stress.

-When Could I Claim For A Digger Accident?
+Could I Claim For A Digger Accident?

-As stated above, your employer owes you a duty of care.
+Your employer owes you a duty of care.
 This is set under the Health and Safety at Work etc. Act 1974 (HASAWA).
 It states that your employer must take all reasonably practicable steps to ensure the health, safety and welfare at work of their employees.

 In order to be eligible to make a digger accident compensation claim, you must be able to prove that your injuries were caused when your employer failed to adhere to the health and safety legislation.
 This is known as employer negligence.